Nasko9/menu-smart-tv-component/README.md

-# tv-project-2
+menu-smart-tv-component

-Prepare for smart tv app development
+Learning to create smart tv apps in vanilla js and react